awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 For information on the Database Preview Environment, see [Working with the Database Preview Environment](#working-with-the-database-preview-environment)\.
 To access the Preview Environment from the console, select [https://console\.aws\.amazon\.com/rds\-preview/](https://console.aws.amazon.com/rds-preview/)\.

+#### PostgreSQL Version 10\.6 on Amazon RDS<a name="PostgreSQL.Concepts.General.version106"></a>

+PostgreSQL version 10\.6 contains several bug fixes for issues in release 10\.5\.
+For more information on the fixes in PostgreSQL 10\.6, see the [PostgreSQL documentation](http://www.postgresql.org/docs/10/static/release-10-6.html)\.

+This version also includes the following changes:
++ A new `rds.restrict_password_commands` parameter and a new `rds_password` role have been introduced\.
+When the `rds.restrict_password_commands` parameter is enabled, only users who have the `rds_password` role can make user password and password expiration changes\.
+By restricting password\-related operations to a limited set of roles, you can implement policies such as password complexity requirements from the client side\.
+The `rds.restrict_password_commands` parameter is static, so it requires a database restart to change it\.
+For more information, see [Restricting Password Management](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.RestrictPasswordMgmt)\.
++ The logical decoding plugin `wal2json` has been updated to commit `9e962ba`\.

+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

+**Note**
+Amazon RDS for PostgreSQL has announced the removal of the `tsearch2` extension in the next major release\.
+We encourage customers still using pre\-8\.3 text search to migrate to the equivalent built\-in features\.
+For more information about migrating, see the [PostgreSQL documentation](https://www.postgresql.org/docs/9.6/static/textsearch-migration.html)\.

 #### PostgreSQL Version 10\.5 on Amazon RDS<a name="PostgreSQL.Concepts.General.version105"></a>

 PostgreSQL version 10\.5 contains several bug fixes for issues in release 10\.4\.
 For more information on the fixes in 10\.5, see the [PostgreSQL documentation](http://www.postgresql.org/docs/10/static/release-10-5.html)\.